 There are numerous dissertations and studies on the issue of food losses and waste management on all the organizational levels.
 Key questions to be explored by the researchers in theoretical works include the significance of food losses and waste on the international level and per individual countries; root causes of food losses and waste across different sectors of the food value chain; detailed analysis of the problem of food losses and waste in each individual member of the food value chain; importance of food losses and waste per individual categories of food; global problem of food theft; food waste management and treatment, and impact of the modern technologies on efficiency in food losses and waste management throughout the food value chain.
-Information and knowledge derived through theoretical and practical research work that would include the accounting aspect of this problem as well, on the complexity and specific nature of the food losses and waste in the retail sector.
+Information and knowledge derived through research of relevant literature and works in this paper are used as the fundamental basis for thorough theoretical and practical research work that would include the accounting aspect of this problem as well, on the complexity and specific nature of the food losses and waste in the retail sector.
 Based on this, guidance is formulated for efficient food losses and waste management as an important factor of performance in the retail sector.